 Reason: From the documentation provided the visitors were aware that students who are accepted onto the programme are required to sign bursary contracts prior to commencing their placement experience in the relevant local authority.
-The visitors also noted, particularly on the frequently asked questions (FAQ) section of the Frontline website, that applicants were made aware of the likely remuneration for students undertaking the programme as well as the financial liabilities, such as paying for travel and accommodation while undertaking their placement experience.
+The visitors also noted that applicants were made aware of the likely remuneration for students undertaking the programme as well as the financial liabilities, such as paying for travel and accommodation while undertaking their placement experience.
 However, in discussion with the programme team it was highlighted that the bursary contracts would only be signed once students reached their placement provider as they would only be entered into once the student had passed a required readiness for direct practice assessment.
-The visitors were therefore unclear as to when students or applicants would be informed of any obligations and / or liabilities they would be subject to when entering into these contracts, over and above those laid out on the website.
+The visitors were therefore unclear as to when students or applicants would be informed of any other obligations and / or liabilities they would be subject to when entering into these contracts.
 As such the visitors could not determine how applicants could make an informed choice about their ability to fulfil any contractual obligations, and therefore complete the programme, prior to taking up any place on the programme.
 The visitors therefore require further evidence as to how applicants are informed of any contractual obligations prior to taking up a place on the programme or how the programme team will manage any issues which may arise should students feel they are unable to meet their contractual obligations.